asianpenguin701/Airline-Timeliness/README.md

 # Airline-Timeliness Analysis
 ## Description
 This project aims to evaluate and analyze flight delay patterns and on-time performance for various airlines.
 The analysis will be broken down into three key areas: on-time performance, delay patterns, and the impact of airports and routes on flight delays.
+Key questions addressed in this report include:
++ On-Time Performance: What percentage of flights that are on time for each airline?
++ Comparison of Delay Causes and Number of Delayed Flights by Airline: How do the causes of delays and the number of delayed flights differ across each airline?
++ Airport and Route Impact: Are delays linked to specific airport or hub?

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)
 - [Contributing](#contributing)
 - [License](#license)
 ## Installation
-Instructions on how to install and set up the project.
+List of tools and libraries that will need to be installed before running the script:
++ Python (version 3.12)
++ Required system packages or libraries:
 ## Usage
 Examples of how to use the project.
 Include code snippets or screenshots.
 ## Contributing